wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### EDS adapter health

-The Connector Health static type includes the following properties, which are logged in a stream with the id {machinename}.{componentid}.
+The Connector Health static type includes the following properties, which are logged in a stream with the ID {machinename}.{componentid}.
 The stream is linked to root AF element (Connectors).

 | Type         | Property | Description      |
 |--------------|----------|------------------|